Parallel-in-Time/qmat/docs/SECURITY.md

 ## Reporting a Vulnerability

-If you see any vulnerability with this package, please open an [issue on the Github interface ...](https://github.com/Parallel-in-Time/qmat/issues), so that is can be solved as quickly as possible by the developing community.
+If you see any vulnerability with this package, please open an [issue on the Github interface ...](https://github.com/Parallel-in-Time/qmat/issues), so that is can be solved as quickly as possible by our developing community.